reneoelke/migration-standards/README.md

 install
 -------

-Git clone the repository and composer install the standards.
+Git clone this repository and composer install the standards.

+Or _require_ `php-migrations/standards` using composer.

 PHP 5.3.2 or newer is required.